google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Isaac's Deceitful Plot Discovered?

-Nonetheless, we find that sometime had gone by.
-And one day, Abimelech the Philistine king, had saw Isaac caressing his wife Rebekah.
-And after seeing this, the king had immediately summoned Isaac to come before him.
-And it's at this point, that Abimelech immediately confronts Isaac, as he entered the room: "She is really your wife!
+Nonetheless, we find that some time has gone by.
+One day, Abimelech, the Philistine king, saw Isaac caressing his wife Rebekah.
+After seeing this, the king immediately summoned Isaac to come before him.
+It's at this point that Abimelech immediately confronts Isaac as he enters the room: "She is really your wife!
 Why did you say, 'She is my sister'?"

-And just like his father Abraham had done before him, Isaac responded by saying: "Because I thought that I might lose my life on account of her."
-Then the king would respond the same way, as his father, or grandfather had done 100 years before him: "What is this you have done to us?
+And just like his father Abraham had done before him, Isaac responded: "Because I thought that I might lose my life on account of her."
+Then the king would answer the same way his father or grandfather had done 100 years before him: "What have you done to us?
 One of the men might well have slept with your wife, and you would have brought guilt upon us."
-And because of this, the king would quickly announce a special decree for all the Philistines to adhere too: "Anyone who molests this man or his wife shall surely be put to death."
+And because of this, the king would quickly announce a special decree for all the Philistines to adhere to: "Anyone who molests this man or his wife shall surely be put to death."

 Bible Study Online

-And like I stated before, apparently the events that had happen about 100 years ago, were still in the minds of the Philistines.
-For those events, seem to be a constant reminder, of how God dealt with the previous Philistine royal family -- when it came to Abraham's household.
-Remember what the Lord had said to the previous king Abimelech, around 100 years ago, when the issue involved Abraham and Sarah:
+And, like I stated before, the events that had happened about 100 years ago were still in the minds of the Philistines.
+Those events seem to be a constant reminder of how God dealt with the previous Philistine royal family when it came to Abraham's household.
+Remember what the Lord had said to the last king, Abimelech, around 100 years ago when the issue involved Abraham and Sarah:

 "You are as good as dead because of the woman you have taken; she is a married woman," the Lord would tell the king.
 But being that Abimelech had not yet touch her and did not know that she was Abraham's wife he would make his case before God.
 Lord, will you destroy an innocent nation?
 Did he not say to me, 'She is my sister,' and didn't she also say, 'He is my brother'?
 I have done this with a clear conscience and clean hands."